MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

  - ✅ when participant is been deleted delete that from events participants
  - ✅ Assign players to net randomly
  - ✅ Start round one to four
- - Make some public routes to show score and detail
+ - ✅ Make some public routes to show score and detail
  - ✅ Add some sub document for participant - point, point deferential
  - ✅ In net create 4 performance(player performance) and in performance add point deferential, and many more.
 Performance need to have key round 1 to 15
  - ✅ After the foud round instead of creating a new net, we should update the existing net or performance
- - Set default value of performance (point and point deferential)

 ##### Round 5 to 8
  - Validate net 1 to 4, atlest 2 player need to have point for each round and all 4 round need to be done